 In the United States, severe iodine deficiency is rare.
 This is because through a government directive in the 1920s, salt producing companies started adding iodine to the salt.
 This has led to fewer cases of iodine deficiency.

-72% People are Iodine Deficient
+72% People have Iodine Deficiency Symptoms

 However, recent reports indicate that iodine levels have decreased significantly over the last three decades.
 The World Health Organization approximates that nearly 72 percent of the global population is iodine deficient.
 These indications show the need for action to address this widespread iodine deficiency.

-Iodine Deficiency Symptoms
+What are Iodine Deficiency Symptoms

 Iodine deficiency in the body can be displayed through several symptoms.
 The most obvious is goiter.
 However, there are other symptoms that you should look out for, some of which include: